fedeizzo/ParticleSwarmOptimization-OpenMPI/report/04-Benchmarking.md

 The table highlights a correlation between the failure rate and the number of processes.

-As a result of a first analysis, most of the failures (if not all of them) were due to the time exceed error.
+As a result of a first analysis, none of the failed runs were caused by an errore in the code, most of them were failed duet to the time exceed error.
 Thus, we have tried to investigate the main reason behind this weird behavior.

 To begin with, we have kept constant the number of processes and we have increased the number of chunks for our jobs.